open-horizon/examples/edge/wiotp/speedtest2wiotp/README.md

 You should see this card appear on your board, and start reflecting your actual data values as status message are received.

+Repeat this porocess to add other cards to visualize other fields in the status event, if desired.